BaptisteContreras/symfony-request-param-bundle/README.md

 ```

 You can easily modify this response format.
-In fact, this presenter use 1 decorator stack to create a response array.
+In fact, this presenter use decorator stacks to create a response array.

 [Symfony's decorator](https://symfony.com/doc/current/service_container/service_decoration.html)